btlindert/btmn-eeg/+btmn/+pvt/README.md

 The aim of the psychomotor vigilance task was to test the effects of light, posture and body temperature on simple reaction times.

-The Psychomotor vigilance task was implemented in E-Prime and communicated with EGI's NetStation using the E-Prime Extension for NetStation (EENS) package.
+The Psychomotor Vigilance Task was implemented in E-Prime and communicated with EGI's NetStation using the E-Prime Extension for NetStation (EENS) package.
 This package provided the means to send trial events from E-Prime to NetStation.
 However, testing in our lab revealed a delay between the timing of the event markers (from auditory and visual stimuli)